Martyn Pick

-Martyn Pick studied film and fine art at Central Saint Martins College of Art and Design and the crossover of painting and cinema has driven his work ever since.
+He has applied his painterly filmic style in illustrated books on "Beowulf" and "Witchcraft" for Penguin.

-Animation work
+Martyn Pick studied film and fine art at Saint Martin's School of Art and the crossover of painting and cinema has driven his work ever since.

-Early works
+Career as Animation/Live Action Director

 Early animated films such as "Spectres" (1987)"Taboo of Dirt" (1988) and "Signature"(BFI New Directors Award 1990) were characterised by raw gritty charcoal drawing, wild fluid movement and brutal subject matter.
 At odds with dominant commercial cartoon style they were screened in art galleries, international film festivals and on television establishing his distinctive voice as an animator and filmmaker.
+Early commissions were for Rough Trade records, Siouxsie and the Banshees and David Byrne.

 In the 1990s working as a commercial director in Soho production companies Pick applied his style to many commercials, promos and TV idents.
 He began to introduce live-action performance, CGI and digital compositing into the expressionist flow of his animation.
+Clients included Mick Jagger, BBC, STV and the Rolling Stones.